Fitness Influencer Jen Selter Shows Off Famous Bum In Crop Top And Bikini Bottoms On Instagram

 For breakfast, she has scrambled eggs with onion, spinach and mushroom, cheese and some avocado on the side.
 Jen added that she normally has a pre-packaged salad for lunch since she’s normally busy during the day with little time to cook a meal.
 Her “go-to” is a chicken salad with cauliflower, Brussels sprouts, and grape tomatoes.

-In the video, she cooked a honey glazed salmon for dinner with a side of salad for dinner.
+In the video, she cooked a honey glazed salmon with a side of salad for dinner.

 Since fitness has brought her fame and fortune, it makes sense that working out is a big part of Jen Selter’s life.
 She told Harper’s Bazaar that it’s the favorite part of her day and it’s no wonder, as she owes her career to flattering photos of her toned backside.